rmyasin/NRI-CSA_Data_Processing/README.md

 ```

 Make sure the rotation orientation is close to when attaching
-x: 0.7071
+x: 1.0
-y: 0.7071
+y: 0.0
 z: 0.0
 w: 0.0
- You know you're in the wrong (rotated by 180) configuration if the quaternion y is negative.
+ You know you're in the wrong (rotated by 180) configuration if the quaternion y is close to 1 instead of x.

  The robot should look like this, but there are 2 options, so check that topic: